panosoft/inline-html/README.md

 __Arguments__

-- `filename` - The filename of the HTML file to be inlined.
-Relative file paths are resolved relative to the filename directory.
+- `html` - An HTML string or a filename of an HTML file to inline.
+Relative file paths are resolved relative to `options.filename` if a string or the filename's directory if a filename.
 - `options`
+	- `filename` - The filename used to resolve relative paths when `html` is a string.
+If `html` is a string and this option is not provided, relative paths will be resolved relative to the process's current working directory.
 	- `less` - An object containing LESS options to pass to the less compiler.
 Defaults to `{}`.
 	- `verbose` - A boolean that determines the promises fulfillment value.
 Supported values are:
 		- `true`: An instance of [`Results`](#Results).